IHCaTHB-Starbound-Workshop/sbmod-mits-dickbutt/ATTRIBUTION.md

 ## credit

+[dickbutt].
+Originally by [K.C.
+Green].
+No copyright claimed for likeness of dickbutt

 [Chucklefish], developer and publisher of [Starbound].

 [The Starbound official forums modding community], constant support and just being awesome in general.